 Switch to a Variable-Rate or Fixed-Rate Mortgage

 Variable-rate mortgages have interest rates that vary with the market throughout the course of the loan, though the initial interest rate is fixed for an agreed-upon period of time.
-The rate fluctuates after this initial period.
+The rate fluctuates after this initial period, based on the lender’s prime rate.

 Consolidate Debt

 Debt consolidation is a popular goal for people refinancing their mortgage.
-With household debt stats rising to nearly 170% in Canada, mortgage refinancing might seem like a good idea for some and offer relief.
+Household debt rose to nearly 170% in Canada in 2019, meaning Canada has the highest household debt amongst the G7 countries.
+It has only continued to rise, currently at 177.2% of disposable income as of Q4 2025.
+A 2023 report from CMHC said that 75% of Canadian household debt comes from mortgages.
+Mortgage refinancing might seem like a good idea for some and offer relief.

 However, if your debt is explained by anything other than poor spending, refinancing your mortgage might be a valid option.
 Still, you should only use refinancing as a solution to debt if you’re confident that you will certainly spend the extra money to pay your debts.